Simsdu/Simsdu/README.md

 My goal is to join an engineering school specialized in cybersecurity.
 ### What i'm currently doing
 - Self-directed learning in cybersecurity
-- Completing pratical labs, challenges and CTFs
+- Completing practical labs, challenges and CTFs
 - Documenting my progress and methods
 - Developing skills in penetration testing and system analysis
 ### My Portofolio